 Best with Cover: Best Choice Products Wooden Outdoor Sandbox with Foldable Bench Seats

-At 47 by 49 inches, this sandbox has a small footprint but gives kids a little more space to spread out.
+This sandbox has a small footprint but gives kids a little more space to spread out.
 Although the bottom is open, it comes with landscape fabric for lining, so it's ready to set up as soon as you open the box.
 The ingenious design features two benches—with back support!—that folds down to double as a cover for the sandbox.
 (Note that the weight limit for each bench is 200 pounds.)

 Best with Canopy: KidKraft Activity Sandbox with Canopy